makersacademy/chitter-challenge/README.md

 Chitter Challenge
 =================

-Our third fourth challenge required us to create a web app that allowed a user sign_in and post peeps.
-The user could write whatever they are feeling and the posts should come up in chronological order with the time and username on the post.
+Our fourth challenge required us to create a web app that allowed a user to sign_in and post peeps.
+The user could write a peep and the posts should come up in chronological order with the time and username on the post.

 - Had to use knowledge of Object Oriented Programming to allow classes to interact
 - Used the MVC pattern to create the web app itself